Denmark introduced legislation on the subject of collective redress in 2008 and this legislation has not been changed since it was introduced.

 Denmark’s existing legislation already allows the Danish Consumer Ombudsman to act as a representative on behalf of a group of consumers in a collective redress suit.
-The Directive allows that each member state can still decide which private organisations and public authorities can represent the relevant claimants in a class action, and preserves the existing opt-in model.
+The Directive provides that each member state can still decide which private organisations and public authorities can represent the relevant claimants in a class action and preserves the existing opt-in model.

 Member states’ ability to interpret the Directive

-In general, the Danish government is also pleased with the wide margin member states have been given to interpret the Directive and prescribe the specified criteria with regards to which organisations can be appointed, what measures the state should provide to ensure consumers’ access to the courts, etc, as this allows the government to maintain as much as possible of the current legislation regarding collective action.
+In general, the Danish government is also pleased with the wide margin member states have been given to interpret the Directive and prescribe the specified criteria with regard to which organisations can be appointed, what measures the state should provide to ensure consumers’ access to the courts, etc, as this allows the government to maintain as much of the current legislation regarding collective action as possible.